xumingming/storm-wiki/Powered-By.md

 </td>
 <td>
 <p>
-Storm powers Twitter's publisher analytics product, processing every tweet and click that happens on Twitter to provide analytics for Twitter's publisher partners.
-Storm integrates with the rest of Twitter's infrastructure, including Cassandra, the Kestrel infrastructure, and Mesos.
-Many other projects are underway using Storm, including projects in the areas of revenue optimization, anti-spam, and content discovery.
+Storm powers a wide variety of Twitter systems, ranging in applications from discovery, realtime analytics, personalization, search, revenue optimization, and many more.
+Storm integrates with the rest of Twitter's infrastructure, including database systems (Cassandra, Memcached, etc), the messaging infrastructure, Mesos, and the monitoring/alerting systems.
+Storm's isolation scheduler makes it easy to use the same cluster both for production applications and in-development applications, and it provides a sane way to do capacity planning.
 </p>
 </td>
 </tr>